NensiSkenderi/tsql-plsql-scripts/README.md

 ## About The Project

-A Collection of different T-SQL and PLSQL scripts
+A collection of different T-SQL and PLSQL scripts

 ## Contact
 Nensi Skenderi - nensiskenderi20@gmail.com